View All

 To expand your Java expertise and leverage modularity effectively, focus on hands-on practice with JPMS tooling like jlink and dive into real-world modular project structures.
 Continuously experimenting with module declarations and understanding error messages will solidify your grasp on this powerful paradigm.

-Understanding modern Java development can be overwhelming.
-Without structured guidance, grasping advanced concepts like Java Modules and becoming a versatile full-stack engineer often feels like an uphill battle. upGrad bridges this gap, providing industry-aligned tech courses to equip you with in-demand skills.
+However, understanding modern Java development can be overwhelming.
+Without structured guidance, grasping advanced concepts like Java Modules often feels like an uphill battle. upGrad bridges this gap, providing industry-aligned tech courses to equip you with in-demand skills.

 Here are some additional courses that can further enhance your development skills: